RiddhiKPandya/Microplastic-Detector/README.md

-Designed an affordable, compact microplastic detector using a Raspberry Pi, camera module, UV light, turbidity sensor, and Arduino.
+Designed an affordable, compact microplastic detector using a Raspberry Pi, camera module, UV light, turbidity sensor, magnifying lens and Arduino.
 It detects microplastics by analyzing changes in light intensity and then comparing them to a predefined dataset using OpenCV.